akshaykr96/Asteroids-FPGA/README.md

-This project contains a dual-core implementation of Asteroids game, using the Xilinx Vivado Suite and Zedboard (FPGA).
+This project contains a dual-core implementation of the Asteroids game, using the Xilinx Vivado Suite and Zedboard (FPGA).
 The game logic was implemented using C and the graphics and audio were implemented using VHDL and Xilinx IPs.

 Features:
 -VGA output @30Hz using hardware based graphic units designed using VHDL